8 minutes|Updated on 02.09.2024

 On August 5, 2024, the EUR/CHF exchange rate reached a record low of 0.9256 due to persistent geopolitical tensions, which strengthened the Swiss franc as a safe haven.
 This trend was supported by recent monetary policy decisions by central banks, particularly the interest rate adjustments by the ECB and the SNB.

 The EUR/CHF exchange rate is expected to range between 0.96 and 0.98.
 The Swiss National Bank (SNB) has kept its key interest rate at 1.25%, which helps limit the appreciation of the franc.
-However, ongoing geopolitical tensions could further strengthen the Swiss franc, potentially leading to a lower exchange rate of around 0.93 if uncertainties persist.
+On September 26, 2024, the SNB reduced its policy rate to 1%, reflecting a well-managed inflation rate of 1.1%.
+This rate cut was designed to maintain the competitiveness of Swiss exports and prevent excessive appreciation of the Swiss Franc.

-The monetary policy decisions made by the Swiss National Bank (SNB) and the European Central Bank (ECB) will continue to significantly impact the CHF/EUR exchange rate during 2024.
+The monetary policy decisions made by the Swiss National Bank (SNB) and the European Central Bank (ECB) have so far had a significant impact on the EUR/CHF exchange rate, and this will continue to be the case through the end of 2024.
 The SNB has maintained a policy of monetary stability, adjusting interest rates to control inflation and stabilize the Swiss Franc.
 The ECB, on the other hand, has raised its rates to combat high inflation in the Eurozone.
-These rate adjustments directly influence borrowing and investment costs, thereby impacting the demand for CHF/EUR exchanges.
+These rate adjustments directly influence borrowing and investment costs, thereby impacting the demand for EUR/CHF exchanges.

 Sources:

-Geopolitical events, such as the war in Ukraine, trade tensions between major powers, and political uncertainties in Europe, can cause significant fluctuations in the exchange rate.
+Geopolitical events, such as the war in Ukraine, conflicts in the Middle East, trade tensions between major powers, and political uncertainties in Europe, can cause significant fluctuations in the exchange rate.
 For instance, during times of uncertainty, the Swiss Franc is often seen as a safe haven, leading to an appreciation of the currency.
 International negotiations and agreements can also influence investor expectations and thus the currency market.

 Sources: